markgoetz/VGM2GBSFX/README.md

 ## Playing Sound Effects

-Import the .h file exported from your sound effect file.
+`#include` the .h file exported from your sound effect file.
 Then play the sound effect using this:
 ```
 music_play_sfx(
   BANK(sfx_id),